bluesky-social/atproto-website/content/specs/lexicon.md

 # Lexicon

-Lexicon is a schemas document format used to define [XRPC](./xrpc.md) methods and [ATP Repository](./adx/repo.md) record types.
+Lexicon is a schemas document format used to define [XRPC](./xrpc) methods and repository record types.
 Every Lexicon schema is written in JSON and follows the interface specified below.
-The schemas are identified using [NSIDs](./nsid.md) which are then used to identify the methods or record types they describe.
+The schemas are identified using [NSIDs](./nsid) which are then used to identify the methods or record types they describe.

 ## Interface